nmaekawa/catchpy/README.md

 run unit tests
 --------------

+unit tests require:

-unit tests require a db running (and its config in `catchpy/settings/test.py`) and are located under each django app:
+- a postgres 9.6 db running (and its config in `catchpy/settings/test.py`)
+- the fortune program, ex: `brew install fortune` if you're in macos

+tests are located under each django app:

     # tests for annotations
     py.test anno/tests